 1 semester of Social/Behavioral Science (Psychology, Sociology, Ethics)

 Certain other coursework that is not required will be scored during the application process.
 See Policy Manual for more details.

 If the applicant is enrolled in one of 2 affiliated University programs, please check with your advisor to ensure that you have completed the required coursework to obtain your baccalaureate degree prior to completing our certificate program.

 ***Please note that if accepted into the program, a criminal background check will be conducted on the student as part of processing the student as a non-paid employee into Trinity Health’s human resource system. ***

 Click on the links below for instructions and application documents.

 3. Reference Form

 5. Technical Specifications Form

-- Students are responsible for textbook costs for the 23-month program, which is approximately $850-950 for the length of the program.
+- Students are responsible for textbook costs, registry review fee and for the 22-month program, which is approximately $850-950 for the length of the program.

 - Students are required to purchased scrubs in the designated color for radiology, black

 - A Pre-Entrance Health Evaluation must be complete along with a record of immunizations and TB testing with the 6 months prior to beginning the program.
 This expense is incurred by the student.